afsalali1238/dozrfull/ROADMAP.md

 equipment rental + freight booking).
 Vendor OS and Fleet/Telematics get the same process, later â€” see "Later" section at the bottom.

+## Live surfaces as of 2026-07-21 (read this before assuming a phase is unstarted)

+The phase checklist below is the original Marketplace-only plan and is still accurate for Marketplace itself, but three more surfaces exist now and aren't phase-tracked above - they're logged chronologically further down this file instead.
+Quick index so this doesn't get missed again:

+- `dashboard/` - internal launcher (Ops / Fleet / Marketplace links, disabled
+  "Vendor OS - Not started" card).
+See "Ops expansion + new launcher" below.
+- `ops/` - live internal Ops Dashboard: Overview, Vendors, Jobs, RFQs, Escalations, Billing tabs + job-detail/vendor-detail drill-downs.
+Mock data only, no backend.
+See "New surface: Kasper internal ops dashboard" and later correction/expansion entries below.
+- `fleet-v2/` - Fleet/Telematics rebuild, all 9 screens complete.
+See
+  "Correction (2026-07-21): the section above was stale" below.
+- **Vendor OS** (vendor-facing portal + onboarding, driver job cards) - confirmed still not started, being built separately by afzl.
+This is where vendor CRUD (add vendor) and any equipment/asset master with images + availability toggle belong - see "Figma review" entry below (Category/Brand/Unit/Item Master pattern) for the reference IA and the explicit "backlog item, not scheduled" call already made on this.
+- `ops/index.html`'s "+ Onboard vendor" button already exists in the UI but is disabled pending a real backend - it's the natural hook point once Vendor OS/catalog-admin work actually starts.

 ## Phase 0 â€” Foundation

 - [x] Docs reorganized (LOGISTICS/01-05 + Archive)